 - 1. The programmes offer the following specialisations:

 - Accounting, Auditing and Control

-- Accounting, Auditing and Control (full-time)
+- Accounting and Auditing (full-time)

-- Accounting, Auditing and Control (part-time)
+- Accounting and Auditing (part-time)

+- Controlling

 - Economics and Business

-- Accounting and Finance
+- o Accounting and Finance

+- Behavioural Economics

-- Economics of Markets, Organisations and Policy
+- Economics of Management and Organisation

-- o Entrepreneurship and Strategy Economics
+- Entrepreneurship and Strategy Economics

 - Financial Economics

 - o Health Economics

 - o International Economics

 - o Marketing

+- Policy Economics

-- Urban, Port and Transport Economics
+- o Urban, Port and Transport Economics

 - Fiscal Economics

-- o Fiscal Economics
+- Fiscal Economics

 - Economics and Informatics

-- Computational Economics
+- o Computational Economics

 - Economics and ICT

 - Econometrics and Management Science

 - o Econometrics

 - o Operations Research and Quantitative Logistics

 - o Quantitative Finance

-- Quantitative Marketing
+- o Quantitative Marketing

 - 2. The exam of the programmes comprises the education units included in the study schedules with the stated student workload per specialisation.
 These study schedules form an integral part of these Teaching and Examination Regulations.

 - 3. The descriptions of the education units mentioned in the second section, included in the course guide, form an integral part of these Teaching and Examination Regulations.

-Article 11 - Stipuations for tutorials in the programmes
+Article 11 - Stipulations for tutorials in the programmes

 - 1. The course guide lists the tutorials that are offered and their form. - 2.
-In the lecturing term of a education unit that is concluded with a separate examination (excluding seminars, Case Studies en Tax Policy), assignments can be handed in or intermediate tests can be taken until at the latest one week before the examination takes place. - 3.
+In the lecturing term of a education unit that is concluded with a separate examination (excluding seminars, Case Studies en Tax Policy), assignments can be handed in or partial tests can be taken until at the latest one week before the examination takes place. - 3.
 For the seminars, Case Studies and Tax Policy a 100% obligation to attend applies. - 4.
 Theses have to be written individually on a subject from the specialisation concerned.